 * The amount is totally up to you, depending on your preferred level of sweetness.
 The first time I used 2 tbsp maple syrup, and loved them, but they were almost a bit too sweet.
 I made them again with 1 tbsp, which is probably my go-to if I just make them for myself.
 If making them for friends who aren’t necessarily into healthy eating, I’d probably use 2 again.
 You can also leave the maple syrup out completely, in which case you may have more of an energy-ball situation going on.
 The maple syrup basically takes this from sweet snack to serious sweet treat, if you get what I’m saying 😉

-- Blend together the dates, rice milk and maple syrup (this only works well with soft dates; if yours are slightly drier, try soaking them in hot water first).
+- Blend together the dates, rice milk and maple syrup (this only works well with soft dates; if yours are slightly drier, try soaking them in hot water first and draining, before blending).

 - Add the remaining ingredients (pinch of salt, buckwheat flour, ground flaxseeds, cacao and lucuma) and mix till combined.
 It should be a thick, slightly sticky dough.